GEOLYTIX/xyz/DEVELOPING.md

 ### VSCode Tasks & Launch

 A task can be added to the `.vscode/tasks.json` to execute `nodemon` and `browser-sync` concurrently.
 This will allow VSCode to rebuild the application on script changes in the editor.
+Along side this there is an optional `kill-watch` task that is used to tear down the `start-watch` process once finished with debugging.

 ```json
 {